-The distribution of Australian flora from 8am to 10am is a gesture intended to celebrate the NTEU’s recent success in advocating for the University to allow staff to personalise their new office spaces.
-The University’s Campus Infrastructure Services (CIS) had previously disallowed incoming staff from personalising their new office spaces.
-Specifically, CIS had told incoming staff that they were not permitted to bring personal artworks or pot plants.
+The distribution of Australian flora from 8am to 10am was s a gesture intended to celebrate the NTEU’s recent success in advocating for the University to allow staff to personalise their new office spaces.
+The University’s Campus Infrastructure Services (CIS) had previously disallowed incoming staff from bringing personal artworks or pot plants.
 After the NTEU petitioned, CIS overturned this decision.

-The NTEU action is part of a broader campaign against the perceived rise of unsatisfactory workspaces at the University.
+The NTEU action is part of a broader campaign against the perceived risk of unsatisfactory workspaces at the University.
 According to an NTEU statement released today, the University has failed to consider the “wellbeing and working needs of staff” in their new office buildings.

-Open plan office spaces in higher education have become a popular trend in the last few years, but not without controversy.
-A 2015 Guardian article addresses the pros and cons, with those against referencing increased noise levels, stating only “10% of scholars can work without interruption in their institutions”.
-Additionally, the lack of privacy is an oft cited concern.
-The Guardian op-ed states “rather than increase the flow of information and boost cohesion, open plan spaces reduce effective communication between colleagues”.
+Open plan office spaces have become a popular trend in the last few years.
+A 2015 Guardian article addresses the pros and cons of these spaces, with those against referencing increased noise levels, “only 10% of scholars can work without interruption in their institutions”.
+The Guardian op-ed additionally states “rather than increase the flow of information and boost cohesion, open plan spaces reduce effective communication between colleagues”.

-This is in contrast to a University spokesperson telling Honi that “open plan work spaces encourage collaboration and communication and are a better functional and cohesive use of space”.
-Additionally, the spokesperson confirmed that feedback about the office spaces was acquired from presentations and workshops held across “relevant faculties and schools”, and was incorporated in the final spatial design.
+This is in contrast to the University’s position that “open plan workspaces encourage collaboration and communication and are a better functional and cohesive use of space”.
+A University spokesperson confirmed to Honi that feedback about the proposed office spaces was acquired from presentations held across “relevant faculties and schools” and was incorporated in the final spatial design.